Microchip-MPLAB-Harmony/core_apps_sam_d5x_e5x/apps/fs/nvm_sdspi_fat_multi_disk/readme.md

 ### File system layer uses:

-- Memory driver to communicate with underlying NVM media.
+- Memory driver to communicate with underlying NVM media
-- SDSPI Driver to communicate to SD Card over SPI.
+- SDSPI Driver to communicate to SD Card over SPI

 ## Downloading and building the application